TongZhe2016/depth_any_camera-1/README.md

 python demo/run_dac_scannetpp_scene.py
 ```

 Our depth results can be directly downloaded from [ZipNeRF DAC results](https://huggingface.co/yuliangguo/depth-any-camera/blob/main/zipnerf_dac_swinl_indoor_2025_01.zip), and [ScanNet++ DAC results](https://huggingface.co/yuliangguo/depth-any-camera/blob/main/scannetpp_dac_swinl_indoor_2025_01.zip).
 The results folder can be simply merged with the original dataset for further usage.
 The predicted depth maps are saved in uint16 images, with visualization as shown below.

 <p align="center">
   <img src="docs/zipnerf_alameda_vis.gif" alt="animated" style="width: 85%;"/>
 </p>

+**Important note**: Our depth maps record the Euclidean distance to the camera center instead of the z-distance to the image plane, which is not appropriate for large-FoV camera models.

 ## Testing